 - 2. ABCD is a quadrilateral.
-P is at the foot of the perpendicular from D to AB, Q is at the foot of the perpendicular from D to BC, R is at the foot of the perpendicular from B to AD and B is at the foot of the perpendicular from B to CD.
-Suppose that $\angle PSR = \angle SPQ$ .
+P is at the foot of the perpendicular from D to AB, Q is at the foot of the perpendicular from B to AD and B is at the foot of the perpendicular from B to CD.
+Suppose that $\angle PSR = \angle SPQ$.
 Prove that PR = SQ. - 3.
 Find all solutions in integers x, y of the equation